Progressive Pilgrimage

 Can you describe our accommodations?

-Just as in the US or anywhere else, your groups leader can choose any level of accommodations.
+A pilgrimage is a journey rooted in simplicity.
+Your group leaders will select accommodations appropriate for your group, but expect them to be clean, simple, and comfortable.
 Often we stay in full-service hotels but rarely in luxury properties.
 Sometimes we stay in smaller hotels or guest houses.
-Your group will decide what level of accommodations you desire.
 In all cases, you can expect a private bathroom unless specifically noted in your itinerary.

 Should I bring a hairdryer?